vmsmith/CookBook/chicken_rustic_lemon.md

 #### Directions

-1. Heat the pan and add oil & butter
+1. Heat the pan to moderately hot and add oil & butter
-2. Add floured chicken and cook for 5 minutes over moderate heat
+2. Add floured chicken and cook for 5 minutes
 3. Add the garlic and chilli, and turn the chicken
 4. Add lemon slices, sage, thyme, and rosemary
 5. Juice the lemon and add the stock